-Cognitive content models.
-A. T. Beck and Bredemeier (2016) propose that depression results when individuals with negative and distorted schemas experience life events that activate those schemas.
+Beck and Bredemeier (2016) propose that depression results when individuals with negative and distorted schemas experience life events that activate those schemas.
 Beck defines schemas as organized, enduring representations of knowledge and experience, generally formed in childhood, which guide the processing of current information.
 Beck's model posits that emotions, automatic thoughts, and behaviors are connected and influence one another.
-Cognitive therapy of depression (CT; A. T. Beck et al., 1979) helps the depressed patient modify distorted automatic thoughts and maladaptive behaviors and to change or replace the problematic schemas to reduce depressive symptoms and the person's vulnerability to future episodes of depression.
-The therapy may also help patients change his/her life circumstances so as to reduce activation of problematic schemas.
+Cognitive therapy of depression (Beck, Rush, Shaw, & Emery, 1979) helps the depressed patient modify distorted automatic thoughts and maladaptive behaviors and to change or replace the problematic schemas to reduce depressive symptoms and the person's vulnerability to future episodes of depression.
+The therapy may also help patients change their life circumstances so as to reduce activation of problematic schemas.

-(McCullough, 2000) proposed a cognitive theory of chronic depression that states that the chronically depressed person lacks "perceived functionality," or the ability to perceive a "contingency relationship between one's behavior and consequences." (p.
+McCullough (2000) proposed a cognitive theory of chronic depression that states that the chronically depressed person lacks "perceived functionality," or the ability to perceive a "contingency relationship between one's behavior and consequences" (p.
 71).
-Without perceived functionality, the person loses the motivation to take action, with the result that s/he suffers a dearth of positive reinforcers and an excess of punishers.
-To address this deficit, McCullough developed the Cognitive Behavioral Analysis System of Psychotherapy (CBASP).
-In CBASP, the therapist guides the patient through detailed examinations (assessment) of specific interpersonal interactions, and helps the patient learn to identify and remediate their passive and ineffectual behaviors.
+Without perceived functionality, the person loses the motivation to take action, with the result that he or she suffers a dearth of positive reinforcers and an excess of punishers.
+To address this deficit, McCullough developed the Cognitive-Behavioral Analysis System of Psychotherapy (CBASP).
+In CBASP, the therapist guides the patient through detailed examinations (assessment) of specific interpersonal interactions and helps the patient learn to identify and remediate his or her passive and ineffectual behaviors.
 The goal is to teach patients that they actually do have the power to get what they want in interpersonal transactions.